Quetiapine fumarate, tablets, 25 mg, 100 mg, 200 mg, 300 mg (base), Seroquel®, March 2009

 9. Clinical Claim

-The submission claimed quetiapine as non-inferior in terms of
+The submission claimed quetiapine is non-inferior in terms of

-comparative effectiveness and non-inferior in terms of comparative
+comparative effectiveness and equivalent in terms of comparative

 11. Estimated PBS Usage and Financial Implications